+3.2.2 Record Retention

-Suppliers shall maintain complete PPAP documentation, as specified in paragraph 3.2.
-All documents that are created as evidence of compliance to PPAP requirements must be submitted in English language, or the local language with English in parenthesis.
+Suppliers shall maintain complete PPAP documentation, as specified in paragraph 3.2 Phased PPAP.
+Suppliers must have a method to provide for safe and accessible retention of all PPAP records for the production and service life of the part.
 PPAP records must be available for Navistar's review at any time.

+All documents created as evidence of compliance to PPAP requirements must be submitted in English language, or the local language with English in parenthesis.

-All required PPAP documentation must be maintained for parts in production at all times.
-Significant changes, as noted in the AIAG PPAP Manual, Table 3.1, must be reported to Navistar through the change management process prior to implementation, and submitted for PPAP approval, prior to shipping parts from the changed process.
+Significant changes, as noted in the AIAG PPAP Manual, Table 3.1, must be reported to Navistar through the change management process defined in section 5.0 Change Management prior to implementation, and submitted for PPAP approval prior to shipping parts from the changed process or product.

 PPAP records must be maintained for the life of the production part plus one year, unless contractual agreements specify otherwise.

-3.2.2 Test Capability (TS 16949 7.6.3)
+3.2.3 Test Capability

 Suppliers must have the capability, or outsource the resources necessary, to carry out the required layout, testing, material analysis, and certifications to generate needed records of conformance to requirements.
-This is inclusive of production intent, service, and prototype parts.
+This is inclusive of prototype, production intent, production, and service parts, at launch, current production, and service stages.

 Suppliers must retain complete test information with their PPAP documentation.

-3.2.3 Measurement Systems (ISO 9001 7.6)
+3.2.4 Measurement Systems